lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 The `maxwait` attribute is specified at instantiation time within the main reactor.
 Right before creating the instance of the `Door` reactor for which we want to set the attribute, we use the `@maxwait` annotation that takes as input the `maxwait` value.

-The reactions of the `Door` reactor provide [fault handlers](/docs/writing-reactors/distributed-execution#safe-to-process-stp-violation-handling) that are invoked in case the the federate assumed inputs were known up to timestamp _t_ and then later received a message with timestamp _t_ or less.
+The reactions of the `Door` reactor provide [fault handlers](/docs/writing-reactors/distributed-execution#safe-to-process-stp-violation-handling) that are invoked in case the federate assumed inputs were known up to timestamp _t_ and then later received a message with timestamp _t_ or less.
 When `maxwait` is `forever`, these fault handlers should never be invoked.

 For finite values of `maxwait`, it is always possible for messages to get sufficiently delayed that the fault handlers will be invoked.
 When they are invoked, the current tag will be greater than the intended tag of the message.